HP Color LaserJet 2605 Printer

 In some countries HP will also collect used cartridges for recycling.
 Their process is rather different, they dismantle the cartridge and recycle the materials as plastics and metals rather than as complete units or components.

-Remanufacturing is a broad term.
-A cartridge that has merely been refilled might count as re-manufactured; there is often a lot of further life left in the drum, developer, precharge roller, waste scraper blade and other parts.
-After one recycle those parts will be less viable and need replacing so now the term re-manufacturing becomes meaningful.
-Alternative manufacturers can't simply make a new cartridge because Canon and HP have their designs guarded by copyright, trademark and patents.
+Re-manufacturing is a broad term.
+A mere refil might count; a used cartridge often has a lot of further life left in the drum, developer, precharge roller, waste scraper blade and other parts.
+After a refill those parts will be less viable so now the term re-manufacturing becomes meaningful; the cartridge is split and parts replaced.
+Manufacturers can't simply clone a new cartridge because Canon and HP have their designs guarded by copyright, trademark and patents.
 So re-manufacturers for the various components, toners, OPC drum, charge drums, developer sheet and chip aim to produce the components without running into legal issues.

 Belt: